Bodil Awards

 The Bodil Awards are the major Danish film awards given by the Danish Film Critics Association.
 The awards are presented annually at a ceremony in Copenhagen.
-Established in 1948, it is one of the oldest film awards in Europe.
+Established in 1948, it is the oldest film award in Denmark and one of the oldest film awards in Europe.
 The awards are given without regard to commercial interests or box-office sales, but rather to highlight the films or actors that the critics regard as most worthy.

 The name of the award honours two of the most important figures in Danish cinema, actress Bodil Kjer and groundbreaking director Bodil Ipsen.
 The statuette is made of porcelain, and was designed by Danish artist Ebbe Sadolin and sculpted by Svend Jespersen of Bing & Grøndahl.

 Categories

 Awards are presented for the following categories: